ouidhi/future_of_genres/README.md

 ## The Data

-I used Google Trends data — a real-time signal of collective curiosity — because it’s not about *what people say they like,* but what they *actually look up*.
+I used Google Trends data, a real-time signal of collective curiosity, because it’s not about *what people say they like,* but what they *actually look up*.
 It’s raw, reactive, and highly telling.

 To collect the data: